clnair-ascm/aqpet/README.md

 ±`resample_window` days of year); pool rows with any missing weather value are dropped automatically so a draw never injects `NA` meteorology.

+We gratefully acknowledge Dr. Nabeel Akram’s contribution to the development of this functionality.

 ```r
 params <- setWeNorm(wenorm_method = "TuanVu")